wrigjz/conservation_python/Readme.txt

     or
     /pdbidchain/file.fasta  - a single chain fasta file

+Usage: consurf_home.sh file P|F
+    where P is for pdb files and F is for fasta files

-then run it if you have a pdb file as:
+To run it if you have a pdb file as:
-   $consurf_scripts/consurf_pdb.sh file.pdb
+   $consurf_scripts/consurf_home.sh file.pdb P

-then run it if you have a fasta file as:
+To run it if you have a fasta file as:
-   $consurf_scripts/consurf_fasta.sh file.fasta
+   $consurf_scripts/consurf_home.sh file.fasta F